ubuntu/ubuntu-project-docs/docs/reference/exception-OEMMetaUpdates.rst

    relevant hardware

 | ``2.
 Test that fully installing the meta-package (upgrading to the OEM archive if relevant) works properly on the  hardware``
-| ``3. (when this is ready in Ubuntu) Do an offline install.
+| ``3.
+Do an offline install.
 Boot the system.
 Run update-manager.
 Check that an upgrade to the OEM package is offered and that it completes successfully and the hardware works properly.``

 [ Regression Potential ]